 Phone support is available weekdays from 6AM to 9PM, Saturdays from 8AM to 4:30PM, and Sundays/holidays from 7AM to 3:30PM (all times are in PST).
 You can get in touch with the company publicly via Facebook or Twitter for first-line, informal support.

 Surprisingly, I couldn’t find an FAQ or knowledgebase anywhere on the Beanstream site.
 After a web search, I found this secondary FAQ, but it doesn’t look up to date.

 You’ll have a hard time finding any complaints about Beanstream on the web.
 The have only one complaint with the BBB in the past three years, which has earned them an A+ rating.
 For a company of this size, that’s pretty remarkable.
 The rest of the web is likewise devoid of complaints against Beanstream.
 To keep a reputation this clean for over a decade takes both quality service and excellent customer support.
 There is simply no other way to appear this flawless – at least not that I know of.

 While I wish Beanstream would provide some intensive case studies or at least quality testimonials, they do at least offer a very solid collection of key clients.
 Some of these clients do not use the Beanstream processing service, clearly, since among them are First Data Canada and TD Bank.
 Still, to see such high profile and industry-elite businesses entrusting in the solutions offered by Beanstream boosts my confidence big time.

-As of late 2013, the company started a “Showcase” blog, showing off some of the developer-driven achievements of their partners and clients.
-So far only one post has been made, but hopefully it will flesh out in 2014.
+The company started a “Showcase” blog, showing off some of the developer-driven achievements of their partners and clients.
+So far only one post has been made, but hopefully, it will flesh out in the future.

 I had a very hard time tracking down user reviews for Beanstream’s services.
 If you have experience with or insight into this company, please leave us your feedback.
 Make sure to review our comment policy beforehand to ensure your remarks are publishable.